Yevhen-Tkachenko-1/Software-Engineer-Portfolio/README.md

 ![picture](resources/pictures/memes/Meme-Software-Engineer.PNG)

 Having **Java** as a primary skill, I've been doing commercial development for **5 years** so far.
-Working on Backend, REST API, Frontend, Cloud, Desktop apps, I've got experience with such **skills** as Java 8, JavaEE, Spring, AWS, SQL, JavaFX, Git, Scrum, Windows.
+I worked on different apps such as Backend, REST API, Cloud, Frontend, Desktop.
+There I've got considerable experience with Java 8, JavaEE, Spring, AWS, SQL, NoSQL, JavaFX, Git, Windows.
+I'm pretty good at Full Cycle development as worked at different **stages** of development:
-I've come across different **stages** of development such as Research, Software Design, Implementation, Testing, Deployment.
+Technical Research, Software Design, Implementation, Testing, Deployment.
-In addition to development itself, I had wide range of responsibilities: from Requirements Clarification to Product Release.

-Thanks to fluent **English** and good soft skills, I'm an efficient **Team Player** even in case of international teams.
+Thanks to fluent **English** and good soft skills, I'm an efficient Team Player even in case of international teams.
 In fact, I've been communicating with foreign colleagues and stakeholders for more than 2 years already.
-I consider myself as a responsible person and also take care about others.
-I have production experience of **Team Leading** and was a Mentor for education programs.
+I consider myself as a responsible person and also can take care about others: have production experience of **Team Leading** and was a Mentor for education programs.
-Personally, I'm happy to share experience and help others.
-Colleagues often ask me for advice.
+Personally, I'm happy to share experience and help others and colleagues feel free to contact me.
+In addition to team work, I got deserving experience working as a Key Developer independently.

 I'm always open to **feedback** about my work.
 On each project, my professional and personal qualities met or even exceeded expectations.